Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Fortunately, you only walk for about 300 meters along the N-550, before the Way takes the first right after the bridge, just before the Restaurante Mar de Esteiro Santiago de Compostela.
 You have accomplished 6.7 kilometers at this landmark.
 Only nine kilometers left to Santiago!

-Continue on by a school and walk under the railroad tracks, beginning the long climb as the hill on the pavement steepens.
+Continue on past a school and walk under the railroad tracks, beginning the long climb as the hill on the pavement steepens.

 Walk Under Railroad Tracks on day eight of the Camino InglésWalk Under Railroad Tracks